Rok with a camel through Sahara dunes near Chinguetti, Mauritania

 The small town, which once boasted 12 mosques and 25 madrasas while providing refuge for 20,000 individuals, now has a population of merely 5,000 residents.

 Surrounded by sand dunes, this once-thriving community is currently in a state of decline and disrepair.
-The old town is still standing only due to favorable dry conditions which protect the buildings from complete deterioration and from being engulfed by desert sand.
+The old town survives mainly thanks to the dry climate, which slows deterioration and keeps the desert sand at bay.

 The former French Foreign Legion fortress and a water tower are the other two semi-preserved buildings.
-Five important manuscript libraries of scientific and Qur’anic texts, with many dating from the later Middle Ages were closed during my visit, but I met a custodian, who guided me through some parts that are usually not accessible to the public.
+Five important manuscript libraries of scientific and Qur’anic texts, with many dating from the later Middle Ages were closed during my visit.
+Luckily, I met a custodian who guided me through some parts that are usually not accessible to the public.

-I explained details to Viv and he had a 30 minutes conversation with the camel owner, Mohamed, while we were sitting in an improvised tea house drinking tea.
+I explained the details to Viv, and he then talked with the camel owner, Mohamed, for about 30 minutes.
+Meanwhile, we waited in an improvised tea house, drinking tea.

 I looked at Peter and we simultaneously started to smile like crazy.